hotspoons/robot-remote/README.md

 following libraries and runtimes are required for this to function on Pi OS:

  - Python 3 and pip for Python 3
- - GStreamer and GStreamer python 3 bindings
+ - GStreamer and GStreamer python 3 bindings (TODO, finish WebRTC implementation)
- - The following python libraries: flask, flask-classful, flask-socketio, pygame, smbus
+ - The following python libraries: flask, flask-classful, flask-socketio, pysdl2, smbus
  - I2C interface enabled on the Raspberry Pi (see ~page 38 in Freenove's instructions)
  - For video streaming, see MJPEG streaming section below